s-kawara/powerapps-docs.ja-jp/powerapps-docs/includes/pn-power-bi-for-office-365-long.md

-Office 365 用 Power BI
+Power BI for Office 365